-- MKTG 324 e-Marketing

-- MKTG 330 Consumer Behavior

-- MKTG 320 Marketing Research

-- MNGT 330 Entrepreneurship and Innovation
+- Entrepreneurship and Innovation

+- Seminar in Finance

+- HR Management for Growth

+- Marketing Research

-- MNGT 341 Business in Greece and the European Union: Gain insight into the way business is really conducted in the region and learn exciting differences about the cultural and business environments.
+- Business in Greece and the European Union: Gain insight into the way business is really conducted in the region and learn exciting differences about the cultural and business environments.

-- MS 585 e-Business for Tourism (Tourism e-business)

-- Summer Business Minor (required min number of students):

-Work your way up and earn a minor in business during the summer period.
+- Summer Business Minor (required min number of students): Work your way up and earn a minor in business during the summer period.